dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 }
 ```

-Restart Nginx `service restart nginx`, now you should see your website by hitting your domain name.
+Restart Nginx `sudo service nginx reload`, now you should see your website by hitting your domain name.

 This is how we link up everything

-YourDomainName.com -> 23.23.182.23 (Your VPS IP) -> Nginx -> Node app
+YourDomainName.com -> 23.23.182.23 (Your VPS IP) -> Nginx -> Express.js app

+__Process Manager__

+Process manager is used to keep your app running and also handle erros, restarts, logging and clustering.

+- Install PM2 `sudo npm i -g pm2`

+- Start PM2 `pm2 start app.js`

+- Setup auto restart `pm2 startup`

 __Firewall__